Skip to content

 Zero-rated supplies

 Zero-rated supplies are supplies that are subjected to a VAT rate of 0%.
 It’s different from exempt supplies (we will cover this in the next section) which doesn’t attract VAT in the first place.
-The most common zero-rated supplies relate to exported goods and food and drink for human consumption.
+The most common zero-rated supplies relate to exported goods and most food and drink for human consumption.

-Even though the VAT rate is at 0%, you still need to include the transactions in your return.
+Even though the VAT rate is at 0%, you still need to include the transactions in your VAT return.

 Exempt supplies